ThuyVu12/Portfolio-Project/MixedMessage-FortuneCookie/README.md

-A mini project to generate random message
+A mini project to generate a random fortune cookie message.